hubertkrzepkowski/F-secure-test/README.md

 To start
-       clone repository and in "F-secure-test" directory  run(with superuser privileges) script: "run.sh" or
+   clone repository and in "F-secure-test" directory  run(with superuser privileges) script: "run.sh"

+   or

-	   run(with superuser privileges) script bellow in directory where you want to clone repository and run solution
+   run(with superuser privileges) script bellow in directory where you want to clone repository and run solution.

 	        #!/bin/sh
 		apt-get update -y
 		apt-get upgrade -y
 		apt-get install curl -y